Hickory Point Student Handbook

 Click on a title to view the information below.

-The Northbrook Park District, in cooperation with School District 27, sponsors a before and after school extended care program.
-This Adventure Campus program is available before school from 7:00 - 8:10 a.m. as well as after school from 3:00 p.m. to 6:30 p.m. at Hickory Point.
+In cooperation with School District 27, the Northbrook Park District sponsors a before and after-school extended care program.
+This Adventure Campus program is available before school from 7:00 a.m. - 8:10 a.m. and after school from 3:00 p.m. to 6:30 p.m. at Hickory Point.

 Prior registration is necessary to participate in these programs.
-Registration and additional information can be found in the Northbrook Park District’s Recreation Guide or you can call the Northbrook Park District’s registration office at 847-291-2995.
+Registration and additional information can be found in the Northbrook Park District’s Recreation Guide, or you can call the Northbrook Park District’s registration office at 847-291-2995.